When He Returns: In popular culture

 Jean-Luc Godard has used the song in three different films: In his 1986 made-for-television film Grandeur et décadence d'un petit commerce de cinéma, there is a scene in which a character played by Jean-Pierre Léaud listens over and over again to an excerpt from the song featuring the lyric "Truth is an arrow and the gate is narrow that it passes through".
 Godard also weaves excerpts from the song into the tapestry-like soundtracks of his later short films Puissance de la parole (1988) and Khan Khanne (2014).

 Live performances

 Dylan performed the song 47 times in concert between 1979 and 1981.
 Two of these live versions (along with an alternate studio take) were included on the album The Bootleg Series Vol. 13: Trouble No More 1979–1981.

 Cover versions

 Gospel singer and Bishop Rance Allen covered the song for the Grammy Award-nominated 2003 album Gotta Serve Somebody: The Gospel Songs of Bob Dylan.
 A filmed version of this studio performance was also included in a 2005 documentary by the same title.

+Indie rock band Vampire Weekend covered the song during their performance at the New Orleans Jazz & Heritage Festival in 2024.